-- A sick pay adjustment, - A fractions of cents adjustment (see Fractions of cents - Corrections of underpayments or overpayments of taxes reported on prior year returns, including any adjustments resulting from an audit by the RRB, and - Credits for overpayments of penalty or interest paid on tax for earlier years.
+• A sick pay adjustment,

+• A fractions of cents adjustment (see Fractions of cents on page 6),

+Corrections of underpayments or overpayments of taxes reported on prior year returns, including any adjustments resulting from an audit by the RRB, and

+Credits for overpayments of penalty or interest paid on tax for earlier years.

 Enter the total of these adjustments in the Tax column.
 If you are reporting both an addition and a subtraction, enter only the difference between the two on line 12.
-If the net adjustment is a subtraction, enclose the amount on line 12 in parentheses, if possible.
+If the net adjustment is negative, report the amount on line 12 using a minus sign, if possible.
+If your computer software does not allow the use of minus signs, you may use parentheses.

-Do not include on line 12 the 2004 overpayment that is applied to this year's return (this is included on line 14).
+Do not include on line 12 the 2006 overpayment that is applied to this year's return (this is included on line 14).

 Required statement.
 Except for adjustments for fractions of cents, explain amounts entered on line 12 in a separate statement.
 Include your name, employer identification number (EIN), calendar year of the return, and "Form CT-1" on each page you attach.
-Include in the statement the following information:
+Include in the statement the following information.

-- An explanation of the item the adjustment is intended to correct showing the compensation subject to Tier I and Tier II taxes and their respective tax rates. - The year(s) to which the adjustment relates. - The amount of the adjustment for each year. - The name and account number of any employee from whom employee tax was undercollected or overcollected. - How you and the employee have settled any undercollection or overcollection of employee tax.
+An explanation of the item the adjustment is intended to correct showing the compensation subject to Tier I and Tier II taxes and their respective tax rates.

+- The year(s) to which the adjustment relates. - The amount of the adjustment for each year.

+• The name and account number of any employee from

+whom employee tax was undercollected or overcollected.
+How you and the employee have settled any undercollection or overcollection of employee tax.

-A timely filed return is considered to be filed on the last day of February of the year after the close of the tax year.
+A timely filed return is considered to be filed on the TIP last day of February of the year after the close of the tax year.
 Generally, adjustments for prior year returns may be made only within 3 years of that date.